Chögyal Namkhai Norbu: Physical Body and Mind

 So a little later when I finished working at university I dedicated myself to trying to communicate this knowledge to people.

 I have been requested to explain a little about the relationship between body and mind.
 In general, in the Tibetan sciences and the spiritual path, when we speak about a human being we speak about three gates.
 A gate means something for entering into knowledge, or a way to come out of a problem.
 For example, if we want to visit a museum, we have to go through a gate or door.
 When we enter then we can discover what is inside.
 In the same way if we are inside a prison, in order to free ourselves, we need to go through the door.
 For that reason our physical body, our energy, and our mind are called our three gates.
 It is important to understand that we all have this base.
 If we study Tibetan medicine, it is explained and people learn it that way.
-That is the base of the relationship between the physical body and the mind.
+That is the basis of the relationship between the physical body and the mind.

 This is connected to our different kinds of energy.
 Basically our physical body and everything is related to the five elements, and the function of all our vital energy and movements is part of energy.
 For example, if we want to have a peaceful calm state in our mind, even though we may have a very nice idea about it, it isn’t easy to find this peace because mind is related to our energy.
 If we want to have a peaceful mind, we should know how to work with our energy.
 If we want to control and coordinate our energy, we need to understand how our physical body is because energy is also dependent on the physical body.